RobertW24/cop-3710-Amazon-Inventory/README.md

 Databse desing
 [link](databse_er.md)

-Database Application:
+Creating the Schema
+Use the sql scripy named, create_db.sql to genrate the schame for the ER deghn. [link](databse_er.md) Database Application:
     I will use oracle as a database and my applications will be developed in python.